IgniteUI/help-topics/topics/02_Controls/igQRCodeBarCode/01_Adding/00_igQRCodeBarcode_Adding_to_an_HTML_Page.md

 					</li>

                     <li>
-Load the two combined files, containing the logic for all data visualization controls from the %%ProductName%% package - `infragistics.core.js`, `infragistics.dv.js` and `infragistics.encoding.js` (optional).
+Load the two combined files, containing the logic for all data visualization controls from the %%ProductName%% package - `infragistics.core.js`, `infragistics.dv.js`.
 					</li>
                 </ul>